 - June 6: I removed the top of the nest box to photograph the eggs.
 The pair has four eggs.

-Jun 6: I checked the nest box contents and found six eggs.
-Last year they only layed four eggs.
+- Jun 6: I checked the nest box contents and found six eggs.
+Last year they only laid four eggs.

 Watch as a young flycatcher leaves the nest box.

 Flycatcher Nesting 2015

 In 2015 the flycatchers are nesting in the same box as last year.
 This box is located in the garden and is mounted 10 feet high on a telescoping pole.
 The box is located about 10 feet from the flicker nest box.

 - May 16: I first notice a flycatcher inspecting nest boxes.
 A house wren attacks a flycatcher when it inspects the wren's nest box.

 - May 29: After opening the nest box, I find the first egg of the season.

 - June 4: The flycatchers now have 6 eggs.

 - June 16: All of the eggs hatched.